MATERNAL MENTAL HEALTH INTENSIVE

 Perinatal mood and anxiety disorders (PMADs) are among the most common pregnancy complications.
 They affect as many as 1 in 5 women – more than twice the number of women who develop gestational diabetes.
 Also, 1 in 4 pregnancies end in miscarriage, and 1 in 160 babies are stillborn.
 As a mental health professional, it's very likely you'll treat clients who face one or more of these mental health challenges during their reproductive years and who need specialized treatment to cope and move forward successfully.

 Most graduate programs do not offer training on how to treat these common disorders, or provide in-depth exploration of other topics (such as infertility and miscarriage) that deeply impact the emotional well-being of even more women and families.
-To address this need, we created our Maternal Mental Health Intensive which equips clinicians and counselors with critical, evidence-based tools to fully support clients through one of the most challenging times of their lives.
+To address this need, we created our Maternal Mental Health Intensive in 2014, which equips clinicians and counselors with critical, evidence-based tools to fully support clients through one of the most challenging times of their lives.

-Seleni is one of only a few organizations in the United States offering specialized training in treating PMADs, and it's the only one that includes expert instruction on treating perinatal loss.
+Seleni is one of only a few organizations in the United States offering specialized training in treating PMADs, and it's the only one that includes in-depth instruction on treating perinatal loss.

 "Leading the training is deeply rewarding personally and professionally," says Christiane Manzella, senior psychologist at the Seleni Institute.
 "I'm given the opportunity to make a real difference by guiding and supporting clinicians as they learn effective ways to help their clients and provide treatment that can reduce suffering and enhance well-being for women, men, and families."

 Seleni's two-day in person training takes place in a small, interactive classroom setting and provides expert instruction and supervision in effective diagnosis and treatment of perinatal distress and grief from miscarriage, stillbirth, and child loss.
 Our recently expanded curriculum utilizes the most current theoretical and research findings in lectures, case studies, and role-play techniques, we cover the critical steps to treating these common conditions.
 Special coverage is given to factors that may influence how patients experience PMADs, grief and loss.
 These include considerations for ART/Third Party Reproduction, minority and low-income patients, LGBTQ+ patients, fathers, immigrants, and young parents.